AroenvR/secure-data-contract/README.md

 ## .env.example

 ```
-Set up your environment variables
+Set up your environment variables.
+If you're running a Ganache server, grab a private key from there.
 ```

 ## Test

 ```
 npm run test
+If you're running a Ganache server: npx hardhat --network localhost test
 ```

 ## Deploy